JonathanReardon/Recursive-Reminding/README.md

-# Source Monitoring/Memory with TV viewing
+# Source Memory Monitoring with TV viewing

 # Summary
 Participants view a series (7 videos) of television advertisements followed by a series (7 videos) of TV programme clips.
 7+7 video clips = 14 clips (1 block), 10 blocks overall (70 video clips).
 Half of the advertisemetns (experimental blocks) in the study (35 ad/programme pais) are conceptually linked, that is, the advertised objects appear conceptually somewhere in the within-block programmes (outside of the main scene focus).
 The other half contains ad/programme inter-block video clips that contain no conceptual link (control blocks).